 National Membership Service Provider

-LDI created a five-day program called Challenges of Leadership.
-This program is linked to the Leadership Effectiveness Analysis and includes the following modules: Creating a Vision, Developing Followership, Implementation and Follow-Through, Achieving Results and Teamplaying.
-The program is action oriented and highly experiential.
-Although participants receive feedback from a variety of assessment tools, the majority of the program is devoted to practice drills, application exercises and rehearsals on the desired leadership practices.
+As part of a multi-phase process over the course of a number of years, at least 100 top leaders in the organization attended the Leadership Development Program to enhance self-awareness and to create alignment.
+LDI also created a five-day program for new managers called the Challenges of Leadership.
+This workshop focuses modules on Creating a Vision, Developing Followership, Implementation and Follow-through, Achieving Results and Teamplaying.
+Although these participants receive feedback from a variety of assessments, the majority of the program is devoted to practice drills, application exercises and rehearsals of the desired leadership practices.

 The organization identifies skill gaps and regularly contracts with LDI to conduct one to three-day programs on critical leadership competencies such as coaching, collaboration, conflict resolution, negotiation, resiliency and innovative problem solving.

 The organization reports a more unified and nimble team that is better able to bridge the gap between senior management and the front line.
 The environment has become feedback-rich.
 Progress has been sustained through LDI’s frequent involvement in the annual Leadership Retreats focused on bringing their essential leadership principles to life.
 Using high-impact experiential activities tied to the organization’s objectives and utilizing carefully-selected assessments, the leadership team has begun to adopt a more entrepreneurial mindset in line with their vision.